Raymond-Epitech/Hestia/beta_test_plan.md

   - A registered user logs in, checks the wall page for updates, adds a new post, assigns a task to a roommate on the tasks page, and updates their notification preferences in the settings page.

 - **Journey 3**: **Language and settings management**
-  - A user goes to the settings page, switches the app language, adjusts their notification preferences to customize their experience, after en error with their notifications, they submit a bug report.
+  - A user goes to the settings page, switches the app language, adjusts their notification preferences to customize their experience.

 ### 4.2 Edge cases and failure points
 - **Edge Case 1**: **Failed google account connection**